 Description

-Railway basket arch overbridge, c1830-34 by James Walker of Walker & Burges for Leeds & Selby Railway.
+Austhorpe Lane Bridge is a railway basket arch overbridge built around 1830-34 by James Walker of Walker & Burges for the Leeds & Selby Railway.

-One of a sequence of bridges on the Leeds & Selby Railway which share a common design.
-The bridge is built of squared, coursed and tooled stone blocks.
-The basket arch of Bramley Fall gritstone has stepped, tooled and inscribed, v-jointed voussoirs springing from a wide, horizontally-tooled impost band.
-The arch soffit is constructed of large, stone blocks.
-The outer walls of the abutments and wing walls are formed of long, narrow blocks of tooled, v-jointed sandstone ashlar, now weathered.
+The structure is made of squared, coursed, and tooled stone blocks.
+The basket arch, made of Bramley Fall gritstone, has stepped, tooled, and inscribed v-jointed voussoirs that spring from a wide, horizontally-tooled impost band.
+The arch soffit consists of large stone blocks.
+The outer walls of the abutments and wing walls are constructed from long, narrow blocks of tooled, v-jointed sandstone ashlar, which have weathered over time.
 The inner abutment walls are heavily tooled with v-joints.
-The parapets are of larger blocks of Bramley Fall gritstone with pronounced horizontal tooling and terminate in characteristic oval piers.
-They are set on square-cut, tooled and inscribed string courses and have asymmetrically-curved coping with horizontal tooling.
+The parapets are made of larger blocks of Bramley Fall gritstone with pronounced horizontal tooling and end in characteristic oval piers.
+They rest on square-cut, tooled, and inscribed string courses and feature asymmetrically-curved coping with horizontal tooling.

-EXCLUSIONS: the west face of the bridge has been obscured by a separate concrete and steel footbridge constructed immediately adjacent in 1961.This later bridge is not of special interest and the structure is excluded from the listing.
+It is important to note that the west face of the bridge is obscured by a separate concrete and steel footbridge built in 1961, which is not of special interest and is excluded from the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.